Descriptions of the LL.M. Areas of Study.

 AUWCL’s intellectual property curriculum is one of the largest in the country – with over 30 intellectual property and related courses.
 Classes are offered day and night, all year long – giving students the flexibility to tailor their schedule to other commitments.
-IP LL.M. students are also required to complete a Research & Writing requirement and are encouraged to submit their findings for publication.

 Students are connected to federal agencies and top IP employers by studying in Washington, DC and having access to one of the largest alumni networks of IP practitioners in the world.
-Additionally, over 100 government and nonprofit intellectual property, communications and sports law offices or organizations participate in AUWCL’s acclaimed externship program, including the Patent and Trademark Office, Copyright Office, Federal Circuit Court of Appeals and numerous industry associations and non-governmental organizations.
+Over 100 government and nonprofit intellectual property, communications and sports law offices or organizations participate in AUWCL’s acclaimed externship program, including the Patent and Trademark Office, Copyright Office, Federal Circuit Court of Appeals and numerous industry associations and non-governmental organizations.

 With over 150 different course offerings in business law and related fields, covering topics such as International Investment Law, International Contracts and Sales, U.S. Business Law, and Corporate Finance, the curriculum aims to offer every course relevant to practicing business law in the twenty-first century.
 Experiential classes such as International Business Negotiations and externships give students what they need to develop and mature as lawyers.